 If a student lives with someone other than a parent or legal guardian (i.e. relatives) the person must demonstrate that they have legal custody of the student.
 Parents who live with relatives or friends will be asked for documented proof.

 Student Fees - Student fees to cover the cost of workbooks and instructional materials are as follows:

 Transferring for In-District Students

 Students will be required to attend the school in the attendance area in which they reside.
 Students who do not live within the school attendance area cannot be admitted without authorization from the District Office.

-Parents of special education students or those who receive special education services must contact the Special Services Department at 815-740-3196 regarding any requests for transfers.
+Parents of special education students or those who receive special education services must contact the Student Services Department at 815-740-3196 regarding any requests for transfers.